 We must always have a spiritual ear open to receive inspiration regarding our life mission.
 On several occasions the Spirit has whispered to my heart, “Do this, it is part of your patriarchal blessing,” or, “this thing that has just happened in your life is a fulfillment of your patriarchal blessing.”

 Sometimes the Spirit will just outright tell us something about our earthly mission and covenants from the pre-existence.
 I will share two examples.
 My interest in the Hebrew Scriptures grew after I joined the Church.
 In my personal journal I talk about studying the great Prophet Isaiah as early as 1983.
 While the writings of Isaiah and the Prophets have always held a special appeal for me, it was in 1996, while reading the Book of Mormon, that the words of our Savior sank deep into my heart: “And now, behold, I say unto you, that ye ought to search these things.
 Yeah, a commandment I give unto you that ye search these things diligently; for great are the words of Isaiah” (3 Nephi 23:1).
-This study has also helped me fulfill an important portion of my patriarchal blessing and giving me important knowledge as a disciple of Jesus Christ.
+This study has also helped me fulfill an important portion of my patriarchal blessing and continues to provide vital understanding as a disciple of Jesus Christ.

 I had for years wondered how it was that I was the only member of The Church of Jesus Christ of Latter-day Saints in my family.
 I have two brothers and two sisters who are considerably better people than I am.
 How is it that I was so blessed to be a member, then, when no one else in my family was a member?
 I was pondering this question in Sunday School while I was a member of the San Javier Branch, in 2002.
 To my surprise, the Spirit whispered the answer: “Your ancestors chose you before you were born to make sure that their temple work would be carried out.”
 It is clear that I made covenants with these ancestors.

-Knowing that I made commitments, covenants and solemn agreements before I was born is very important to me.
+Knowing that I made commitments, covenants, and solemn agreements before I was born is very important to me.
 I have heard it said many times that an important part of our earthly test has to do with facing our challenges with a positive outlook.
 Perhaps we agreed to face some of these very challenges before we were born.
 In addition, many individuals made agreements or covenanted with the Lord and with their ancestors to do some specific things here on earth.
 What a splendid and awesome responsibility.
 I have a great desire to fulfill these covenants here in mortality.
 Who knows but that when certain earthly assignments were mentioned in the pre-existence, where no doubt the principle of moral agency also existed, that we also stood up to say, “Here am I, send me.”

 I am indebted to the volunteers at Clay Gorton’s website (Ask Gramps) for collecting a few of the quotes from General Authorities on this topic.
 (President Gorton served as mission president in Argentina as well as president of the Missionary Training Center in Santiago, Chile.
 He passed away in 2008 and volunteers have taken over the job to write for the blog.
 No doubt he is among those missionary spirits working on the other side of the veil.)
 A few quotes also came from the Scott Woodward page, for which I am also very grateful.